Finding the Best Places to Retire Since 2006!

 Pinellas Suncoast Transit Authority provides public transportation.

 Mease Dunedin Hospital is a 143-bed facility and is a designated stroke care center.
 It is award-winning for nursing care and meets or exceeds national averages in most specialty areas.
 It is accredited by the Joint Commission and accepts Medicare patients.
 Several other major medical facilities are within 5 to 15 miles.

 Summer high temperatures usually top out in the low 90s, and winter temperature highs are in the 50s, 60s, 70s.
 Average rainfall is 50 inches per year with the usual summertime afternoon showers.
 On the comfort index, a combination of temperature and humidity, Dunedin is below the national average.
 The sun shine 242 days of the year.

 Dunedin has some drawbacks.
-As with many Florida coastal communities, the city has seen a rise in homeowners' insurance rates.
-Dunedin is also, according to Florida Geological Survey geologists, a prime spot for sinkholes.
+According to Florida Geological Survey geologists, Dunedin is a prime spot for sinkholes.
 Lawsuits have been filed against the city and developers for negligence regarding homes built on unstable soil.
-The city's tornado risk is 80% higher than the U.S. average, and hurricanes are always a possibility.
+Hurricanes are always a possibility.
+In fact, Irma in 2017 and Michael in 2018 both brought flooding and wind damage.

 Recommended as a Retirement Spot?
 Yes | Is Florida Tax-Friendly for Retirement?
 Yes

-The high insurance rates, hurricane potential and sinkhole issue are drawbacks, but a healthy downtown, walkability, good medical care, beautiful beaches, good senior programs, lots of festivals and a low crime rate are all pluses, making Dunedin a place to consider for retirement.
+The hurricane potential and sinkhole issue are drawbacks, but a healthy downtown, good medical care, beautiful beaches, good senior programs, lots of festivals and a low crime rate are all pluses, making Dunedin a place to consider for retirement.